 The Drakensberg

-Welcome to The Drakensberg: South Africa’s Hidden Gem
+Exploring The Drakensberg: South Africa’s Majestic Mountain Range

 Best Time to Visit

-The Drakensberg is a year-round destination, but the best time to visit depends on your preferences.
-If you enjoy mild temperatures and fewer crowds, the months of April to May and September to November are ideal.
-For those seeking an adrenaline rush, the summer months of December to February offer excellent opportunities for outdoor activities like rock climbing and paragliding.
-However, be prepared for higher temperatures and occasional rain showers during this time.
+Timing your visit to The Drakensberg depends on your interests.
+For mild weather and fewer tourists, consider visiting from April to May or September to November.
+If you’re seeking adventure, the summer months from December to February are ideal for activities like rock climbing and paragliding, though be prepared for higher temperatures and occasional rain.

 Getting There